rails/rails/guides/source/getting_started.md

 ### Setting the Application Home Page

-Now that we have made the controller and view, we need to tell Rails when we want [Hello Rails!" to show up.
-In our case, we want it to show up when we navigate to the root URL of our site, "http://localhost:3000](http://localhost:3000).
+Now that we have made the controller and view, we need to tell Rails when we want Hello Rails! to show up.
+In our case, we want it to show up when we navigate to the root URL of our site, [http://localhost:3000](http://localhost:3000).
 At the moment, however, the "Welcome Aboard" smoke test is occupying that spot.

 To fix this, delete the `index.html` file located inside the `public` directory of the application.

 You need to do this because Rails will serve any static file in the `public` directory that matches a route in preference to any dynamic content you generate from the controllers.
-The `index.html` file is special: it will be served if a request comes in at the root route, e.g. http://localhost:3000.
-If another request such as http://localhost:3000/welcome happened, a static file at `public/welcome.html` would be served first, but only if it existed.
+The `index.html` file is special: it will be served if a request comes in at the root route, e.g. [http://localhost:3000](http://localhost:3000).
+If another request such as [http://localhost:3000/welcome](http://localhost:3000/welcome) happened, a static file at `public/welcome.html` would be served first, but only if it existed.

 Next, you have to tell Rails where your actual home page is located.